How Your Micro-Influencers Can Outperform Bieber

 Once you’ve found your target micro-influencers, here’s are some ideas for working with them.

-A photo posted by Lauren Cunningham (@lacunningham) on
+A post shared by Lauren Cunningham (@lacunningham) on

 Better Than Bieber

 By accessing the committed, interest-concentrated communities of your micro-influencers, you’ll get the most bang for your “influencer” buck and be able to target better than ever before.
-Download our 2015 Instagram Influencer Report below for more tips from brands who are doing a fantastic job of partnering with influencers today.
+Download our Listening 101 guide to hear what your audience is talking about.

 Get everything you need to analyze the metrics that matter